-- > failure to provide a service - inadequate standard of service - > dissatisfaction with [RSL] policy - disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter - treatment by or attitude of a member of staff - [the RSL's] failure to follow the appropriate administrative process - delays in responding to enquiries and requests.
+- failure to provide a service - inadequate standard of service - dissatisfaction with [the organisation's] policy - treatment by or attitude of a member of staff - disagreement with a decision where the customer cannot use another procedure (for example an appeal) to resolve the matter - [the organisation's] failure to follow the appropriate administrative process.

 This list does not cover everything.
-For example, complaints may also be about: